scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 music into 10 genre classes - blues, classical, country, disco, hiphop, jazz, metal, pop, reggae, rock.
 The confusion matrix produces results as shown in :ref:`music-genre`.

-.. table:: Confusion matrix for music genre classification pre-trained model. (numbers are in % of all samples, and the same no. of samples were considered for each class) :label:`music-genre`
+.. table:: Confusion matrix for music genre classification pre-trained model. (numbers represent % of all samples, and an equal no. of samples were considered for each class) :label:`music-genre`
     :class: w

     +----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+----------+